 The term "Mature Neighbourhoods" applies to all of the existing, built up neighbourhoods outside of the Cœur de Morinville that have substantially finished developing.
 The focus here is maintenance and enhancement of the existing character and basic infrastructure.
+In accordance with the EMRGP aspirational intensification targets of 10 percent apply to the built-up urban area, meaning that Morinville should aspire to achieve 1 out of every 10 new dwellings to be directed to this area.

 - 7.19.
 Morinville should encourage revitalisation of sidewalks and tree planting programs in Mature Neighbourhoods. - 7.20.
 Morinville shall ensure that any re-development within a Mature Neighbourhood is sensitive to the existing character and scale of development. - 7.21.
-Morinville shall ensure compatibility of uses along the edges of Mature Neighbourhoods.
+Morinville shall ensure compatibility of uses along the edges of Mature Neighbourhoods. - 7.22.
+For purposes of the Edmonton Metropolitan Region Growth Plan, Mature Neighbourhoods are identified as a "Built-up Urban Area" of the Metropolitan Structure.
+Redevelopment and infill in Mature Neighbourhoods shall be encouraged to contribute to achieving the aspirational intensification target of 10 percent in accordance with the Edmonton Metropolitan Region Growth Plan.